graphql/graphql-spec/spec/Section 3 -- Type System.md

 - Description? interface Name ImplementsInterfaces?
 Directives[Const]?
   [lookahead != `{`]

+GraphQL interfaces are an _abstract type_ which when used as the type of a field provides polymorphism where any implementation may be a possible type during execution.

-GraphQL interfaces represent a list of named fields and their arguments.
-GraphQL objects and interfaces can then implement these interfaces which requires that the implementing type will define all fields defined by those interfaces.
+Interfaces are also a _composite type_ as they represent a list of named fields and their arguments.
+An object or interface can declare that it implements an interface which requires that the implementing type will define all fields defined by that interface.

 Fields on a GraphQL interface have the same rules as fields on a GraphQL object;
 their type can be Scalar, Object, Enum, Interface, or Union, or any wrapping